HypothesisWorks/hypothesis/docs/stateful.rst

 In general it's rare for examples produced to be long, but they won't always be minimal.

-You can control the detailed behaviour with a Settings object on the TestCase (this is a normal hypothesis Settings object using the defaults at the time the TestCase class was first referenced).
+You can control the detailed behaviour with a settings object on the TestCase (this is a normal hypothesis settings object using the defaults at the time the TestCase class was first referenced).
 For example if you wanted to run fewer examples with larger programs you could change the settings to:

 .. code:: python

-  TestTrees.settings = Settings(max_examples=100, stateful_step_count=100)
+  TestTrees.settings = settings(max_examples=100, stateful_step_count=100)

 Which doubles the number of steps each program runs and halves the number of runs relative to the example. settings.timeout will also be respected as usual.